A new transportation-focused fund just landed $120 million from a wide range of transport companies

 Given the dramatic changes underway in the way that people travel, you can imagine these industries are acutely interested in knowing what technologies are on the horizon so they can adapt and adjust their strategies.

-Enter Autotech Ventures, a three-year-old, Bay Area-based venture fund that’s focused on ground transportation startups and which is promising its limited partners — most of them from transportation companies — that it will introduce them to the latest and greatest startups.
+Enter Autotech Ventures, a three-year-old, Bay Area-based venture fund that’s focused on ground transportation startups and which is promising its limited partners — most of them transportation companies — introductions to the latest and greatest startups.

-It’s also offering to make key introductions to the startups that make room for them at the table.

-It’s a smart approach, one we saw recently with Fifth Wall Ventures, a real-estate focused fund that raised its debut fund from a long line of heavyweights in the real-estate world who similarly want access to the tech coming down the pike.

 Autotech’s strategy is seemingly working already, too.
-The firm, which is today announcing the close of its debut fund with $120 million in capital commitments, has already funded six companies, including the growing ride-share giant Lyft.
+The firm, which is today announcing the close of its debut fund with $120 million in capital commitments, has already funded six companies, including the growing rideshare giant Lyft.

-Lyft fit perfectly into the criteria of AutoTech, which looks to back either very early stage companies where its introductions can make a meaningful impact, or relatively mature deals, where it can “make money off little risk in a relatively short amount of time,” says cofounder Alexei Andreev, a physicist turned longtime investor.
-He founded AutoTech with Quin Garcia, a self-described “car guy” whose past roles have including heading up automotive alliances on behalf of the now defunct electric vehicle network startup Better Place.
+Lyft fit perfectly into the criteria of Autotech, which looks to back either very early-stage companies where its introductions can make a meaningful impact, or relatively mature deals, where it can “make money off little risk in a relatively short amount of time,” says co-founder Alexei Andreev, a physicist turned longtime investor.
+He founded Autotech with Quin Garcia, a self-described “car guy” whose past roles have included heading up automotive alliances on behalf of the now defunct electric vehicle network startup Better Place.

-At the same time, AutoTech made sense for Lyft, too, explains Andreev, who says AutoTech joined the company’s December 2015 Series F round, buying primary shares.
+At the same time, Autotech made sense for Lyft, too, explains Andreev, who says Autotech joined the company’s December 2015 Series F round, buying primary shares.

 “Companies know that we leverage our LPs to help us understand pain points, then we help startups to scale up by introducing them to our LPs,” he says.

-Among the other startups in Autotech’s portfolio are Deepscale, a startup developing technology that processes the information a car receives about its surrounding environment from sensors; Outdoorsy, which is akin to an Airbnb for recreational vehicles; Work Truck Solutions, whose software helps owners of commercial truck fleets track their vehicles; an EV charging startup called Volta Charging that gives away electricity, making money by selling advertising space on the stations; and a logistics platform company called Realign Technology.
+Among the other startups in Autotech’s portfolio are DeepScale, a startup developing technology that processes the information a car receives about its surrounding environment from sensors; Outdoorsy, which is akin to an Airbnb for recreational vehicles; Work Truck Solutions, whose software helps owners of commercial truck fleets track their vehicles; an EV charging startup called Volta Charging that gives away electricity, making money by selling advertising space on the stations; and a logistics platform company called Realign Technology.

 Garcia and Andreev say they’re on the cusp on signing two more deals, too.